 - Our school has above the national average of pupils eligible for pupil premium.

-- Our school has below the Lambeth average of pupils eligible for pupil premium.
+- Our school is broadly in line with the Lambeth average of pupils eligible for pupil premium.

-- Our school has high proportions of pupil premium learners that face additional barriers to achievement with EAAL and SEND: 49% of pupil premium learners have EAAL, 25% of pupil premium learners have SEND, 9% of pupil premium learners have EAAL and SEND
+- Our school has high proportions of pupil premium learners that face additional barriers to achievement with EAAL and SEND.

-- In all year groups, there is a higher proportion of girls eligible for pupil premium than boys.
+- In all year groups but Reception, there is a higher proportion of girls eligible for pupil premium than boys.

 From September 2016, schools are required to publish a Pupil Premium Strategy.
 This ensures that parents are fully informed about the amount of funding allocated, the barriers faced by eligible pupils, how the school will use funding to overcome barriers to achievement and how the impact will be measured.
 This will be systematically reviewed and tailored to meet the arising needs of our pupils throughout the year, with a final review of impact undertaken at the end of the Summer Term.